en

 Assignments

-Ledouble, independent appraisal in the context of the public buyout offer followed by a squeeze launched by TITUS Finance SAS on FIEBM’s shares (visa from AMF, March 19, 2024).
+Ledouble, independent appraisal in the context of the simplified tender offer launched by TCC on NHOA (visa from AMF, November 5, 2024)

 Discover